nathanwoulfe/Plumber-2/README.md

 - Some unused constants removed
 - Some unused extension methods removed
 - Some extension methods replaced with Umbraco equivalents

-## Where's the code?

-Noticed this repo doesn't have any code?
-That's because Plumber is a licensed product, and the code is currently private.
-That may change in the future, but for the immediate future at least, it is how it is.

-Plumber will always have a free version.
-It still requires a valid license, but comes at no cost.
-The free version does have some restrictions on features and functionality (5 group maximum, some advanced features disabled), but those aside, is still a full-featured solution and will be perfect for smaller, less complex implementations.

-The paid license is a one-off, &euro;900 one-time payment.
-All features, no restrictions, no ongoing cost.

 There's a whole lot more boring stuff in the [EULA](EULA.md).